 Existing knowledge and awareness about leprosy call for increased BCC activities to eliminate misconceptions and beliefs associated with the disease.
-This could be achieved by successful intervention of the Panchayat through activation of village health committees.
+This could be achieved by successful intervention of the Panchayat through activation of District health committees.
 Moreover there is need to reinforce the service delivery mechanism by providing quality services for counseling, diagnosis and treatment.

-To make the system more accountable, the District & block health action plan proposes close monitoring and evaluation with continuous integration at each level (village, block and district).
+To make the system more accountable, the District Health Action Planproposes close monitoring and evaluation with continuous integration at each level (District, block and District).
 This will not only ensure streamlining of strategies but also check for effective collaboration of services related to immunization and institutional delivery, AYUSH infrastructure, supply of drugs, up gradation of PHCs to CHCs as per IPHS, utilization of untied funds, and outreach services through operationalization of the mobile medical units.
 The PRIs, RKSs, Quality Assurance Committees at the District level, District Health Missions, are to be the eventual monitors of the outcomes.